-The way pandemic attracted the use of technology and the need of online business, organizations have become more vulnerable to cyber threats due to the increasing reliance on computers, networks, programs, social media, and data globally.
-Data breaches, a common cyber-attack, have a massive negative business impact and often arise from insufficiently protected data.
+Organizations are becoming more vulnerable to cyber threats due to the increasing reliance on computers, networks, programs, social media, and data globally.
+Data breaches, a common cyberattack, have a massive negative business impact and often arise from insufficiently protected data.